NGGKI/HW----Team-Profile-Generator/README.md

 To install necessary dependencies, run the following command:

-- Use the [ npm i ] to download Inquirer, jest, fs-extra
+- Use the command [ npm i ] to download all required dependencies

 ## Usage

-🎗You can run the start at any time with `node app.js
+🎗You can run the start at any time with `node app.js creating new html

 ---

+🎗You can run the delete output file at any time with `node reset.js

 ## Contributing

+Kien Hoang supported by UCI BootCamp

 ## Tests